karthikeyakannaiah/TodoListReactApp/README.md

 ## This Project is a Todo List Done with help of ReactJs
-My journey of getting good in web Development has took into a big step with help of a great frontend framework like **React**
+My journey of getting good in web Development has took a big step with help of a great frontend framework like **React**